aarch64-switch-rs/cargo-nx/README.md

 ### NSP

-Projects which generate sysmodule NSP exefs packages need a single, mandatory field for the NPDM data:
+Projects which generate sysmodule NSP exefs packages need a single, mandatory field for the NPDM data, which would be `npdm` for specifying it on the TOML itself or `npdm_json` for using an external JSON file:

 - Example: